Lujun995/lujun995.github.io/_posts/2021-10-25-Dashboard.md

 tags: [Data Visualization Challenge]
 ---

 Is there life after graduate school?
-Download data of [Science and Engineering PhDs awarded in the US] (https://ncses.nsf.gov/pubs/nsf19301/data).
+Download data of [Science and Engineering PhDs awarded in the US](https://ncses.nsf.gov/pubs/nsf19301/data).
 Do some analysis in `pandas`.
 Make a [dashboard visualization](https://pyviz.org/dashboarding/) of a few interesting aspects of the data.

 **Solution**:

 Here I visualize the tables [Doctorate recipients from U.S. colleges and
-universities: 1958–2017] (https://ncses.nsf.gov/pubs/nsf19301/assets/data/tables/sed17-sr-tab001.xlsx) and [Doctorate-granting institutions, by state or location and major science and engineering fields of study: 2017](https://ncses.nsf.gov/pubs/nsf19301/assets/data/tables/sed17-sr-tab007.xlsx) to illustrate the overall tendencies of Doctoral recipients over years and accross different institutes in the U.S.
+universities: 1958–2017](https://ncses.nsf.gov/pubs/nsf19301/assets/data/tables/sed17-sr-tab001.xlsx) and [Doctorate-granting institutions, by state or location and major science and engineering fields of study: 2017](https://ncses.nsf.gov/pubs/nsf19301/assets/data/tables/sed17-sr-tab007.xlsx) to illustrate the overall tendencies of Doctoral recipients over years and accross different institutes in the U.S.

 To achieve the desired outcomes, we need first to set up a local Python environment for our app.
 Here I use [Anaconda3](https://www.anaconda.com/products/individual), which is a collection of Python packages for scientific programming, and it facilitate our package management.
 After the installation, we use the Spyder IDE in the Anaconda Navigator.
 Spyder IDE is a IPython development environment provide many handy interfaces of, for example, editing, variable exploration and project management.